syncfusion-content/ej2-grid-docs/ej2-javascript/grid/excel-export/export-multiple-grids.md

 # Export multiple grids in ##Platform_Name## Grid control

-The excel export provides an option to export multiple grid data in the same excel file.
-Multiple grids can be exported by providing their `IDs` in the `exportGrids` property of grid.
+The Excel export provides an option to export multiple grid data in the same Excel file.
+Multiple grids can be exported by providing their `IDs` in the `exportGrids` property of the grid.

 ## Same sheet

-To export the grids in same sheet, define `multipleExport.type` as `AppendToSheet` in `exportProperties`.
-It also have an option to provide blank rows between the grids.
+To export the grids in the same sheet, define `multipleExport.type` as `AppendToSheet` in `exportProperties`.
+It also has an option to provide blank rows between the grids.
 These blank rows count can be defined by using `multipleExport.blankRows`.

 {% if page.publishingplatform == "typescript" %}